dpressel/simple-kernel-java/README.md

 ## simple-kernel-java

 This is a port of https://github.com/dsblank/simple_kernel/ using java, jeromq and jackson.
 It shows how to build the simplest kernel possible for Jupyter.
+The simple kernel port (and original) don't really show much interaction, but are useful for how to use ZMQ to make a kernel.
+I have another project https://github.com/dpressel/simple-kernel-nashorn (a JavaScript kernel using Nashorn) which is almost as simple to write, and shows you how to do something a bit more useful!
 ### Building it

 Build the kernel and install it: